|Nutritional Guidelines (per serving)|

-- Add chopped sweet pickles or sweet pickle relish, salt, and pepper to taste, chopped hard-cooked egg, and optional chopped parsley.
+Add chopped sweet pickles or sweet pickle relish, salt, pepper, chopped hard-cooked egg, and optional chopped parsley.
 Mix well and refrigerate until ready to serve.

 - The sweet pickle relish can be replaced with dill relish or chopped dill pickles if you prefer a less sweet filling.